dhis2/developer-portal/docs/guides/general-plugin-guide.md

 Across plugin types, the fundamentals are the same:

-- They are React-based and built using the [DHIS2 App Platform tooling](/docs/app-platform/getting-started.md)
+- React-based, built with the [DHIS2 App Platform tooling](/docs/app-platform/getting-started.md)
-- They are loaded and rendered by a host application (Capture, Dashboard, etc.)
+- Loaded and rendered by a host app (Capture, Dashboard, etc.)
-- They receive all context and data through props
+- Driven by props
-- They do not manage routing, navigation, or global application state
+- No routing, navigation, or global app state

 The different plugin types include: